Blogs

 When they’re ready to give you feedback, buy them some food.
 The great thing about this strategy (besides just being a nice thing to do for your beta reader) is it locks them in for a set period of time.
 You’ll go over their official notes, but then, as you eat, the conversation will continue and sometimes things come up that might not have gotten a mention otherwise.

 Never explain or defend your writing when receiving feedback.
 If your beta reader missed a key plot point or a thematic element, it’s on you.
-If they say, “I don’t understand …” make a note and say, “Thank you.
-I’ll look at that again.”
+If they say, “I don’t get why …” make a note and say, “okay, I’ll look at that again.”
 If several of them repeat the same things then your readers didn’t get it, it wasn’t on the page.
 This is a good thing.
 Now you know what needs fixing.

 Limit the number of beta readers you choose.
 I know, this one is hard.
 People want to read your book.
 You’ve been working on your story FOREVER and they want to be supportive, but believe me, getting feedback from ten people is a waste of time.
 They will contradict each other and you’ll be overwhelmed.
 Aim for 3-5.
 I also recommend you don’t solicit beta readers until you’ve written several drafts.
 They’re doing you a favor, so don’t use them to fix your manuscript.